scriban/scriban/doc/language.md

 Scriban supports javascript like objects `{...}`

-An object can be initialized empty :
+An object can be initialized empty:

 `{{ myobject = {} }}`